M18 motorway (Ireland): Newmarket-on-Fergus Bypass

 The Newmarket-on-Fergus Bypass opened as a 5.7 km dual carriageway on 30 September 2002, routing around the town of Newmarket-on-Fergus.
 The scheme alleviated one of the worst congestion black spots in the country.
 It includes two grade separated junctions at Carrigoran and Dromoland.
-It was redesignated as motorway on 28 August 2009.
+It was redesignated as a motorway on 28 August 2009.

+The construction of this section of the motorway gained international attention in 1999 as a result of the Latoon fairy bush, a tree of supernatural significance which folklorist Eddie Lenihan demanded must be saved as it was in the path of the intended route.
+The tree was eventually spared, and still grows onsite as of 2024.

 Ennis (Crusheen) to Gort

-Construction of a 22 km section of the M18 between Crusheen and Gort commenced in October, 2008 and was opened to traffic on 12 November 2010.
-This scheme, known as 'Gort to Crusheen', connects to the northern end of the Ennis bypass and provides continuous motorway to just north of Gort in County Galway.
+Construction of a 22 km section of the M18 between Crusheen and Gort commenced in October 2008 and was opened to traffic on 12 November 2010.
+This scheme, known as 'Gort to Crusheen', connects to the northern end of the Ennis bypass and provides a continuous motorway just north of Gort in County Galway.
 The scheme was built by SIAC Wills JV.

 Gort to Claregalway

 The Gort to Tuam (M18/M17) route is 58 km (36 mi.) long.
-The project involved the construction of motorway from Gort to Athenry, extending in the process the total length of the M18 by 27 km.
+The project involved the construction of a motorway from Gort to Athenry, extending in the process the total length of the M18 by 27 km.
 It connects to the M17 Motorway where they cross the Dublin to Galway M6 motorway, which opened in December 2009.
-This was also included in the second tranche of motorway redesignations and was opened as motorway.
+This was also included in the second tranche of motorway redesignations and was opened as a motorway.
 In April 2014, it was confirmed that it would proceed.
 Work on the project began on 15 January 2015 and was managed by Direct Route.
 It was officially opened on 27 September 2017.